 In this situation there are three main options open to you.

-- Your first option is to simply submit the application again and hope that your creditor does not object this time around.
-You may be lucky and your application may slip under the net, however, you should be aware that your company can be restored to the register even after it has been struck off should a creditor be able to give a valid reason for this.
-The chances are, however, that now you are on your creditor’s radar and they are aware of your intention to make away with your company, they will be keeping a close eye on your actions and will be ready to step in with an objection.
+- Your first option is to simply submit the strike off application again and hope that your creditor does not oppose it this time around.
+You may be lucky and your application may slip through the net, however, the chances are that you are now on your creditor’s radar and they will be keeping a close eye on your actions and will be ready to step in with an objection.
+Furthermore, you should be aware that your company can be restored to the register even after it has been struck off should a creditor be able to give a valid reason for this.

 - Your final option is to enter into a formal liquidation procedure to bring about the end of your company.
 This will typically take the form of a Creditors’ Voluntary Liquidation (CVL).
 During a CVL an insolvency practitioner will be appointed to manage the affairs of the company and close it down.
 Any assets in the company will be liquidated and distributed to outstanding creditors on a proportional basis.
 Any debts left outstanding will be written off as part of the process.

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.

 Call our team today on 0800 644 6080

 A licensed insolvency practitioner will ensure the company is closed down in the correct way.
 Following the liquidation, you do not need to worry about creditors petitioning for your company to be reinstated, instead you can rest assured that the company has been formally shut down and you can move on.